Anthropology (ANTH)

 Special Note: Graduate students will be assigned more in-depth projects, additional class readings, and mentoring positions for undergraduates.

-Registration Restrictions: Admission to the Master of Arts in Anthropology
+Registration Restrictions: Graduate standing and admission to the Master of Arts in Anthropology, Bachelor of Arts in Anthropology, or Bachelor of Science in Anthropology

 May Be Stacked With: ANTH A410